SDS TESTING OPERATIONS:

 Each time a student schedules an exam with SDS, they should also notify their instructor.

-Please note: UMBC SDS test scheduling requests must be submitted with two business days advance notice online through the student portal Accommodate!
+Please note: UMBC SDS test scheduling requests must be submitted with at least four days advance notice (96 hours) online through the student portal Accommodate!

 If your exam is on: Please schedule your exam by the prior: